 Welcome to Michel’s Ars Transmutatoria virtual museum!
 You can enter the exhibition space and take a tour of the visual scores at the core of the upcoming music release.

-Coming soon in December!
 As well as inventing this virtual exhibition for you, Michel has created a limited edition boxed set that includes four cds and a vinyl.
 These are packaged in a unique handmade box, signed, embossed, numbered.
 Recordings included in the boxed set are Ars Transmutatoria Bronze and Orange as well as Rouge and Bleu.
-Follow his Bandcamp page to stay up to date on the launch of these elements.
+You can pick up the vinyl (which isn’t available through streaming) or the entire boxed set at his Bandcamp page.

 Do we all travel to the same place when we improvise, dream or imagine?
 Can a visual score allow us to travel to the same imaginal space together?
 These are the questions at the core of Michel’s epic Ars Transmutatoria project.